14 Easy To Install Residential Exterior Handrail Ideas

 11. Handrail for Sloped Driveway

 Walking up and down steep driveways can be a hassle for any homeowner or visitor, but Richard had the brilliant idea of adding an exterior handrail to his sloped driveway to make it safer for his family and friends.
-He installed a modified version of the Surface L160 Surface Mount Railing, adding the 514-7 ADA internal coupling to his custom kit.
+He installed a modified version of the Classic Offset Surface Mount Railing, adding the 514-7 ADA internal coupling to his custom kit.
 The internal coupling extended the grab rail to cover the length of the driveway.
 This simple handrail is a great solution to provide support for getting up and down any steep entrance.

 12. Handrail for Lakefront Steps

 Summer is on the way, and many of our customers are preparing their homes for some fun in the sun.
 What's summer without swimming in the lake?
 However, no one wants to cut the fun short due to an injury!
 One of our customers, David, needed to add a handrail to his lakefront stairs to help reduce the risk of slipping when exiting and entering the water.
 He chose to use the C50 Surface Mount Railing.
 He cut 5 inches off the uprights to help reduce the overall height of his handrail, and David was able to complete his project in a single afternoon!
 Now, he has a safe and great looking exterior handrail for his property.